Sevan Nişanyan: Personal life

-Nişanyan has been married four times, to Corinna-Barbara Francis (1981-1985), Müjde Tonbekici (1992-2008), and Aynur Deniz (2009-2011).
-He has five children from the latter two, Arsen (born 1993), İris (1996), Tavit (2000), Anahit (2010) and Mihran (2012).
-On 5 May 2019 he married Ira Tzourou on Samos.
-He is described as an "outspoken Atheist".
+Nişanyan has been married four times, to Corinna-Barbara Francis (1981-1985), Müjde Tonbekici (1992-2008), Aynur Deniz (2009-2011) and to Ira Tzourou, who he married on 5 May 2019 in Samos.
+He describes himself as an "outspoken Atheist."

 Controversies

 Nişanyan has been constantly under criticism for his controversial comments and behaviour on various topics.
 The earlier of those critiques relate to his commentary on a sexual abuse case, hence he was criticized for justifying sexual abuse and bullying.

-He emptied a jar of his feces over his ex wife Müjde Tonbekici, which resulted in widespread reaction and disgust from the public, calls to cancel his column on Agos newspaper was rejected by newspaper management.
+He emptied a jar of his feces over his ex-wife Müjde Tonbekici, which resulted in widespread reaction and disgust from the public, calls to cancel his column on Agos newspaper was rejected by newspaper management.

 After the 2020 Elazığ earthquake, Nişanyan tweeted that "Elazığ is the most bigoted, ignorant, most paranoid, and sexually obsessed city of Turkey where material and spiritual rape culture prevails.
-The city is based on a seized property, and is a prison of denied identities".
+The city is based on a seized property, and is a prison of denied identities.
+It's a pity for the children though, they are innocent."

+In regard to the murder of school principal İbrahim Oktugan, Nişanyan stated: "It is right that someone who knowingly and willfully takes the life of a young person should be punished proportionately.
+In some circumstances, killing can be a method.
+In my 11 years of school life, I have known maybe 60 teachers.
+At least 20 of them were complex, sadistic, ignorant, conniving assholes.
+I always blame myself for not having the courage to kill even one of them.", adding on, he stated "I don't know the murdered Mr. İbrahim.
+But I know the poster behind him well." referring to a picture of Oktugan in front of an Atatürk corner, which is mandatory to be placed according to the regulations of Ministry of National Education.

+On 31 August 2024, Nişanyan stated: "I regret that the name of Nişanyan has been defamed by your hotel." in regard to the 30 August Victory Day commemorations of the staff and guests at the Nişanyan Hotel in Şirince which was shared on the official account of the hotel as "A very emotional moment".